FranciscoPlamio/IT_Project/README.md

 ## Create database in mongodb

+1. PHP extension mongodb must be installed to use mongodb.
+Before downloading please check the extension that will be download matches the php version and if it is Thread Safe(TS) or Not Thread Safe(NTS).
+2. Check PHP Version - Open cmd or VS code terminal or any terminal and run this command to check php version: php -v
+3. Download the extension on this site: https://pecl.php.net/package/mongodb/1.21.1/windows.
+4. After downloading extract it then copy or cut then paste the php_mongodb.dll into the php/ext folder.
+5. Modify the php.ini by adding this line extension=php_mongodb.dll preferably somewhere under the extensions section
-1. Must be connected to default mongodb connection = mongodb://localhost:27017
+6. Connect to default mongodb connection = mongodb://localhost:27017
-2. If connected to mongodb run the command in the IT-PROJECT_laravel directory: php artisan migrate
+7. If connected to mongodb run the command in the IT-PROJECT_laravel directory: php artisan migrate

 ## Getting started